Ale269/Counter-application/README.md

 Copy this lines of code to get the application.

-This is the html lines of code.
+This are the html lines of code.

 ```html
     <!DOCTYPE html>